tanveerisonline/portfolio-bootstrap-version/README.md

 # Project Name

-> This project is a portfolio website which is created using pure Html5 and Css3.
+> This project is a portfolio website which is created using pure Bootstrap5, Html5 and Css3.
 > This project has both features its mobile friendly as well as desktop too.
-> This portfolio project is now hosted and the link is given in the deployement section.
+> This portfolio project is developed in collabration

 ## Built With

 - Html
 - Css
+- Bootstrap
+- font-Awesome-Icons
+- Google-fonts

 ## Getting Started